molecule-generator-collection/ChemTSv3/README.md

 </details>

 ## Generation via CLI
 See `config/examples/example.yaml` for an example YAML configuration.
 More examples can be found in `config/examples` directory.
+Settings that were used in the paper are available  in `config/paper`.
 ```bash
 # Simple generation
 chemtsv3 -c config/examples/example.yaml